No products in the cart.

 • Sertraline (Zoloft)

-Studies have found that patients who used it had half as many emotional outbursts as those who used a placebo.
+Studies have found that patients who used Nuedexta had half as many emotional outbursts as those who used a placebo.
 Improvement in symptoms usually occurs within the first week of treatment.
+Talk with your doctor about your symptoms to help create a treatment plan that is optimal for your unique needs.

-Pseudobulbar affect after stroke causes extreme emotional outbursts.
-This can make it more difficult to take part in activities you enjoy.
+Pseudobulbar affect after stroke causes survivors to experience extreme emotional outbursts.
+These outbursts can be frustrating and can make it more difficult to take part in the activities you enjoy.
+However, survivors affected by pseudobulbar affect have available treatment options.

 Discover Award-Winning Neurorehab Tools